Doodies/Github-Stars-Predictor/README.md

 We were able to collect the data faster using the Digital Ocean's multiple servers.
 So we thanks [Digital Ocean](http://digitalocean.com) for providing free credits to students to use servers.
-For the details on dataset features refer the report section below.
+For the details on dataset features refer the summary section below.

 ## Tools used
 - Python 2.7